ishafiul/fasq/packages/fasq_bloc/README.md

 # fasq_bloc

+> ⚠️ **WARNING: NOT READY FOR PRODUCTION USE**
+>
+> This package is currently in active development and is **NOT ready for production use**.
+> APIs may change, features may be incomplete, and there may be bugs.
+Use at your own risk.

 Bloc/Cubit adapter for FASQ (Flutter Async State Query) - bringing powerful async state management to your Bloc-based Flutter apps.

 ## Features